 You Have to Earn the American Exceptionalism Title

-When these remarkable men signed the Declaration of Independence, they may as well have signed their own death warrants and they knew it.
+When these remarkable and flawed men signed the Declaration of Independence, they may as well have signed their own death warrants and they knew it.
 If the colonies had lost the war for independence against the British, the royal authorities would have executed them as traitors at the first opportunity.
-When I think about this collective act of disobedience, this act of defiance in the face of especially low odds of winning the revolutionary war, I am humbled that these men-among-men were prepared to give their lives in support of a bigger idea; an idea that there could be a better way to govern.
+When I think about this collective act of disobedience, this act of defiance in the face of especially low odds of winning the revolutionary war, I am humbled that these patriots were prepared to give their lives in support of a bigger idea; an idea that there could be a better way to govern.
 That is a high-bar-standard for American exceptionalism and it makes me consider if I have any beliefs within my own personal philosophy that are so strong that I would willingly give my life, and the fortunes of my family, to preserve them.

 When you think about it, you realize that America does not ask much of its citizens for the privilege of living here.
 Citizens pay taxes and follow the law.
 That is about it.
 The country does not compel service, does not compel silence against its policies and does not compel participation in the system.
 It does not even compel a respect for the system that was so hard fought and won against incredible odds.

-Because of that, some American pundits think that the U.S. is the greatest country in the world.
+Because of that idea and admittedly other things, some American pundits think that the U.S. is the greatest country in the world.
 Others think that it is arrogant to claim that title when it clearly lacks in several key metrics that might be used to choose the winner of such a competition.
 In my mind, both sides misunderstand the implication of the exceptionalism label.
 When you compare America to the rest of the world, the idea of best has no meaning.
 Who cares if you are number one or ten or 50?
 What can you do with that knowledge?
 What is important is that when you do the comparison, out of the 195 sovereign nations in the world, America has a good chance of being remarkable; of leading in a positive way; of acting as a force of good in the world; of setting an example of how things might be done.
 When opportunities arise to demonstrate that behavior and we intentionally decide to do something less than that, we do not live up to that potential.
 We do not live up to the American Exceptionalism ideal that the Founding Fathers gave us.

 For me, the act of voting is one of those opportunities.
 That simple act of civic duty is a way for me to step up; to give a little something back to this country that has given me and my family so much.
-However flawed the voting system is, voting is our modern-day demonstration and proof to the world and ourselves that we are worthy of the exceptionalism title.
+However-flawed the voting system is, voting is our modern-day demonstration and one-data-point proof to the world and ourselves that we are worthy of the exceptionalism title.
 It seems the least I can do.
 What concerns me is that our right to vote is not guaranteed.
 If we are not careful and diligent, we may lose that opportunity altogether.

 Universal Suffrage – A Relatively New Idea and an Idea that We Must Protect